amadeusz-zackiewicz/AI-Core-Web-Scraper/README.md

 I have decided to refactor the search method to generate a URL instead of navigating to the advanced search page and simulating user input.
 This has reduced the amount of time the scraper spends getting the results significantly.

 ## Milestone 3
 I have created a folder where the data is going to be stored and prepared a function to save the data into a .json file.
 Then I started to scrape all the listing IDs from the search results, in this case all I had to to was to get a single attribute, and detecting if the listing was an advert, required me to check if it had a specific attribute attached.

 Every ID is being checked to prevent rescraping the same data by checking if a file for it already exists.
 Using urllib I'm also downloading the main image that is displayed for each listing and saving them in images folder.

+## Milestone 4
+I have made the scrapers more test friendly by making it possible to provide custom config file and change the directory where the data is scraped.

+I have also added unit tests for the Autotrader scraper, to run the tests you can run the 'test_all.sh' file from the terminal.